gabadia97/pybot_arm/README.md

 pybot_plot.create_plots
     This function creates 3 subplots vs time with labels and a titles.
-    Specyfing plot_type control will use rho, theta, phi coordinates
+    Specifying plot_type control will use rho, theta, phi coordinates

     Parameters
     ----------